gek169/Simple_ISA/README.md

 ```
 There are plenty of free instruction spots for you to play around with in your experimentation.

-You may want to add more instructions than there are currently free slots,
-just change the "&127" to "&255" and add 128 more entries into the switch case.

 The primary usecase for this is probably embedding a portable bytecode instruction set into a game,
 or for educational purposes.